 Below are some thoughts on Heavy Vinyl from a recent classical listing that may shed light on our longstanding aversion to the sound of modern remasterings.
-(The Commentary section has a great deal more on the subject as well.)

 This original Large Tulips DG pressing has the kind of Tubey Magical Midrange that modern records cannot even BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in a real concert hall, this is the record for you.
 It’s what Golden Age Classical Recordings are known for — this sound.

 If you exclusively play modern repressings of vintage classical recordings, the kind that are coming out from Speakers Corner just to take one example, or the ones that used to be made by Classic Records by the score, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — sometimes, not often — but new records do not, ever.